grafana/agent/docs/scraping-service.md

 ## agentctl

 `agentctl` is a tool included with this repository that helps users to interact with the new Config Management API.
-Currently, it has one subcommand, `agentctl config-sync` that uses all YAML files as a source of truth and syncs their contents with the API.
+The `agentctl config-sync` subcommand uses all YAML files as a source of truth and syncs their contents with the API.
 Entries in the API not in the synced directly will be deleted.

 `agentctl` is distributed in binary form with each release and as a Docker container with the `grafana/agentctl` image.
 Tanka configurations that